New York City Skyline Panorama

 During his tenure in the U.S. Attorney's Office, Mr. Rudofsky handled a number of high profile cases, including Meir Kahane's constitutional challenges to his conviction and conditions of imprisonment, the constitutional challenge to the Hyde Amendment (restriction on Federal funding of abortions), the CIA-mail opening case, the Croatian skyjacking case, and the last contributory negligence case tried in the State of New York, as well as administering the clinical practice program as an Adjunct Assistant Professor of Law at Brooklyn Law School.

-He has been admitted to practice law in New York and in various Federal trial and appellate courts, including the Supreme Court of the United States; and is a member of the American Bar Association, the New York State Bar Association, the Federal Bar Council, and the First Amendment Lawyers Association.
+He has been admitted to practice law in New York and in various Federal trial and appellate courts, including the Supreme Court of the United States; and is a member of the American Bar Association, the New York State Bar Association, the Federal Bar Council, the Eastern District Association, and the First Amendment Lawyers Association (FALA); is rated AV® Preeminent™ by Martindale-Hubbell, has been recognized as a "Super Lawyer", and is named an "Elite" Lawyer by Avenue Magazine.
+He has been a member of the FALA Board of Officers since 2014 and is presently serving as the President of the FALA.

-Mr. Rudofsky is a director of the United Synagogue of Conservative Judaism, the author of The Role of the Synagogue Board in the Employment of the Rabbi (MetNY 2007) Revised Standards for Congregational Practice (CJ Magazine, 2007), and Conservative Judaism 101: A Primer for New Members (And Practically Everyone Else) (SHJC, 2008-2011), and the principal reviser of The USCJ Guide to Contractual Relations (2010).
-He also serves as ex officio, legal counsel for Richmond Community Services in Mount Kisco, NY.
+Mr. Rudofsky is the General Counsel of the United Synagogue of Conservative Judaism; the Chair of the USCJ Committee on Kehilla Affiliations & Standards and one of the United Synagogue's representatives to the Rabbinical Assembly Committee on Jewish Law and Standards; the author of The Role of the Synagogue Board in the Employment of the Rabbi (MetNY 2007) Revised Standards for Congregational Practice (CJ Magazine, 2007), and Conservative Judaism 101: A Primer for New Members (And Practically Everyone Else) (SHJC, 2008-2011); the principal reviser of The USCJ Guide to Contractual Relations (2010); and the co-author of the Guide to the USCJ Standards & Expectations (2013).
+He also serves as legal counsel for Richmond Community Services in Mount Kisco, NY, and is an ex officio member of its Board of Directors.

 Back to top